rackerlabs/rackspace-how-to/content/cloud-images/transferring-images-between-regions-of-the-rackspace-open-cloud.md

     or the Cloud Control Panel), export the image out of the source region, import it into the target region, and then boot a new server in the target region from the imported image.
-    -   The *source region* is the region where the server you want to copy is located.
+    -   The *source region* is the region where the server that you want to copy is located.
     -   The *target region* is the region where you want to build a new server that is identical to the one that you have in the source region.
 -   Because not all images can be exported, not all images can be transferred.
 For details, see [How can I tell if an image can be exported?](/how-to/cloud-images-faq) in the Cloud Images FAQ.
--   Cloud Images uses JSON only.
-It does not use XML.
+-   Cloud Images uses JSON only and does not use XML.

 ### Working in the source region

+To work in the source region, use the following steps:

 1. Create an image of the source server.